 Get that employer match.
 If your employer offers a 401(k) contribution match, take full advantage of it.
 That’s free money, people.

 Pay off high-interest debt.
 74% of women in their 20s told us that they have debt, and 41% said their debt has a high interest rate.
 Work on paying it off, including both credit card debt and student loans.
-Focus most heavily on the debt with interest rates of 10% or higher for credit card debt, and for student loans, those with rates higher than 5%.
+Focus most heavily on the debt with interest rates of 10% or higher.

 Get renters insurance.
 Not only does renters insurance pay to replace your stuff if something happens (like a fire, or a burst water pipe that floods your apartment), but it often also covers things like theft and the cost for you to stay somewhere else if your apartment is temporarily out of commission.
 It doesn’t cost very much (the average is $15/month), and you’ll be glad for it if you need it.

 Make sure you have disability insurance.
 The Social Security Administration says that 25% of 20-year-olds will become disabled for some period of time before they retire.
 Disability insurance protects your earning power.

 Invest what you can toward retirement.
 If you can afford to put in more in your retirement account, do that — a dollar in your 20s can be worth a lot more than a dollar invested later on thanks to the magic of compound returns.

 Read more about what to do in your 20s here.